If you want a checklist to help you carry out a high-quality SEO audit, then you have come to the right place!

 What Should You Do Now?

-Well, the obvious thing is to get stuck into carrying out your website SEO audit!
+Well, the obvious thing is to get stuck into carrying out your in-depth, website SEO audit!

 Hopefully, this list and associated explanations have given you a good idea of what needs to be done to make your website into a finely tuned ranking machine.